-To assist with determining the site classification, two shrink/swell tests were carried out on representative samples retrieved from the site.
+To assist with determining the site classification, three (3) shrink/swell tests were carried out on the representative samples retrieved from the site.
 The detailed test report is attached and summarised in Table 5.1.

 Table 5.1 - Shrink Swell Test Summary